 You start with the ability to make grunts from biomatter.
 These are basic little insects that can move and attack.
 They can also in true horror movie fashion, traverse and hide through vents.
 Later on, you unlock the ability to evolve a grunt into one of three other swarmer types though it does cost biomatter to do this.

 You have the Stalkers which retain the ability to use vents and ignore armor.
-You have the Disrupter that can make ranged attacks, and the mighty Goliath that deals more damage and can take more punishment than other swarmers.
+The Disrupter that can make ranged attacks, and the mighty Goliath that deals more damage and can take more punishment than other swarmers.
 You also have the ability to assimilate a civilian.
 This gives you a sort of double agent that can distract other humans but can’t attack.

 The fun and strategy grow after each stage.
 You get a certain amount of mutagen based on your score that you can spend on an evolution tree.
 Unlocking nodes on the tree can grant new abilities to your swarmers.
 You can make the Matriarch deal more damage and have more health, grant the stalker double damage on back attacks, or give the disrupter a ranged distraction for example.

 I didn’t find any unbalanced abilities either, each one was situational and useful with no outliers proving to be too strong or weak.
 Something that almost always tends to happen in these type of games.

 You aren’t locked into the choices you make in the evolution tree.
 Between levels, you can deselect any of the nodes you have unlocked and have the mutagen refunded to you.
 This means that you can more or less change load-outs at your discretion between levels.
 It’s very intuitive.

 Each stage takes place on a different part of the ship, starting at the bottom and ascending floors upward.
 You will devour pathetic humans in logistics, marketing and more.
 Each stage has its own objectives and themes.
 There is a nice variety of gameplay between them.
 One might have you eliminate drills and then deal with a security team.